null

 Lug Width Common Watch Examples

-20mm Hamilton Khaki, Seiko SARB, Tudor Black Bay, most sport and dress watches
+20mm Hamilton Khaki, Seiko SARB, Tudor Black Bay, IWC Pilot

-22mm Marathon GSAR, IWC Pilot's Watch, larger field and sport watches
+22mm Marathon GSAR, IWC Pilot 43mm, larger field and sport

 Short lengths available across all sizes.